-- Students whose first language is not English must submit official results from the Test of English as a Foreign Language (TOEFL) or from IELTS by the application deadlines.
-Applicants should score a minimum of 100 on the TOEFL and a minimum of 7 on the IELTS to be competitive for admission.
+- Students whose first language is not English must submit official results from the Test of English as a Foreign Language (TOEFL), from IELTS, or from Duolingo English Test (DET) by the application deadlines.
+Applicants should score a minimum of 100 on the TOEFL or a minimum of 7 on the IELTS or a minimum of 75 on the DET to be competitive for admission.

-- We will waive the TOEFL or IELTS requirement for applicants who have been taught exclusively in English for four years of high school or secondary school.
+- We will waive the TOEFL or IELTS or DET requirement for applicants who have been taught exclusively in English for four years of high school or secondary school.

-- We do not waive the TOEFL or IELTS requirement based on a SAT Critical Reading score, SAT Subject Test result or AP Exam result.
+- We do not waive the TOEFL or IELTS or DET requirement based on a SAT Critical Reading score, SAT Subject Test result, or AP Exam result.

 - We require an official transcript of academic work in the language in which it was prepared and a certified translation into English of the transcript.

 - Students from countries with national university entrance exams (such as WASSCE, EGSE, KCSE, CAPE, IGCSE, ISC, SLC) are required to submit official results.
 Applicants in an A-Level curriculum must submit O-Level/IGCSE results and predicted A-Level results.
 Students in an IB curriculum are expected to submit predicted IB exam results.

 - Bowdoin anticipates that international students will apply for the F-1 student visa.

 A Note About Interviews